sptl-tech/secondtake-cli/README.md

 ## Description
 Video Guide of all Features - [Video](https://drive.google.com/file/d/1-uYZVd0fhgjsjVbMPWgTYTUMVylddx1l/view?usp=sharing)

 This project was inspired by the sports talk show First Take.
 The show consists of several sports commentators who have debates on topics that are trending in the sports world.
 I often found many fans giving thier opinions in the comments and on social media, so I wanted to create an application which allows fans to interact with each other and replicate those same discussions as on First Take.
+[Here](https://github.com/sptl-tech/secondTake-func) is a link to the back-end portion of this project.

 #### Technologies